Texiwill/aac-lib/vsm/README.md

 ### Changelog
 2.0.0 - Added ability to get missing suite information from VMware's website
+        Fixed the ability to select menu options using wrong input

 1.7.0 - Fixed an intialization problem.
 Required --reset|-r to initialize